Technological Studies Field Experience Handbook

 Teacher Candidates will be paired with experienced mentors and educators who are members of the Ontario College of Teachers and are eager to share their insights and offer guidance and support.
 The expertise of the Associate Teachers, combined with the enthusiasm of the Teacher Candidates, will contribute to a vibrant learning community.
 Experiential learning placements are not just about what the Teacher Candidate will learn but also about what they bring to teaching.
 Teacher Candidates' unique perspectives, creativity, and passion for education are invaluable assets that will enrich the field experience.

-While practice teaching is the formal and compulsory core element of field experience, we also provide alternative experiential learning opportunities locally and internationally.
-Through field experiences, Teacher Candidates are exposed to and immersed in a professional network of educators and school leadership, which can significantly help establish a teaching career.
+Through field experience, Teacher Candidates are exposed to and immersed in a professional network of educators and school leadership, which can significantly help establish a teaching career.
 We are confident that field experience will be a pivotal chapter in the teacher education journey of our Teacher Candidates, preparing them for the rewarding road ahead.
 Teacher Candidates are invited to contact the Field Experience Office if they have questions or ideas or want to share their experiences.

 The basis of Teacher Candidates' success in teaching practice is the mentorship they receive from our school partners and leadership, Faculty Advisors, and especially Associate Teachers.
 By providing meaningful field experience, our school partners have supported the professional journeys of our Teacher Candidates and contributed significantly to enhancing the teacher education program.
 Through Associate Teachers’ guidance and commitment to excellence, our Teacher Candidates have gained invaluable hands-on experience, honing their skills and nurturing their passion for teaching.
 The support of our school partners is pivotal in helping Teacher Candidates transition from aspiring educators to confident, capable teachers.
 Please accept our heartfelt appreciation for the unwavering commitment and care given to shaping the future of education.
 We warmly welcome our school partners to let us know how we can better support the practical learning of our Teacher Candidates by contacting our Field Experience Office directly or through their Principals or representatives of the Faculty of Education.